 This means that it is unlikely that tax will ever be levied on an individual’s income in Dubai.

-Dubai residents also enjoy the tax-free rental income, no stamp duty, no tax on capital gains or inheritance.
+Dubai residents also enjoy tax-free rental income, no stamp duty, and no tax on capital gains or inheritance.

-This is a very important question which actually defines whether you pay tax when working in Dubai or not.
+This is a very important question that actually defines whether you pay taxes when working in Dubai or not.

-If you take a 6-month contract in Dubai and live and work in the emirate for just 6 months, you are likely to remain ordinary resident in your home country for tax purposes and your income could be subject to your home country taxation.
+If you take a 6-month contract in Dubai and live and work in the emirate for just six months, you are likely to remain an ordinary resident in your home country for tax purposes, and your income could be subject to your home country’s taxation.

 If you live elsewhere and have an investment property in Dubai from which you earn a rental income, you will have to declare this income on your tax return in the country of your tax residence and potentially pay tax on it if your overall earnings are above the nil rate band for income tax.